Test-driven development in Agile PLM: an experimental test

 Check out other agile methodology related articles on our blog.

-Kacper is our iOS mobile developer and an incurable optimist.
+Kacper is our lead Full-stack Developer and an incurable optimist.
 At Zaven he constantly works hard to create engaging, useful and user-friendly apps.
 In his spare time, he devotes himself to his three passions: hiking, photography and UX-oriented IT development.

 Popular posts